crojasu/femicide_watch/Readme.md

   - **Check Today's Articles**: To check for articles published today, visit `http://femicidewatch-5a7c7e9e2d35.herokuapp.com/fetch-articles/`.
 This endpoint is especially useful for daily monitoring.

-### Daily Backend Job

-A backend job is executed daily through a sidekiq job that invokes the `fetch_articles` function with today's date.
-This ensures that the application continually updates its dataset with the latest articles.

 ## Building the Dataset and Training the Model

 The foundation of Femicide Media Watch lies in its ability to accurately predict femicide-related content.
 This capability is derived from a carefully curated dataset and a rigorously trained model.